Addressing 5 Common Mental Health Myths

-- Help your child build coping skills and gain resilience.
+- Help your child learn coping skills and build resilience.

-- Discuss, and know, your own family’s history regarding all health conditions, both physical and mental.
+- Discuss, and know (as best you can), your family’s history regarding all health conditions, both physical and mental.

-Some parents don’t want to discuss concerns about their child’s mental health with their pediatrician because they are worried that it will automatically result in a diagnosis or medication that could stay with the child for the rest of their life.
-Although it’s true that a diagnosis may be necessary, Children’s Healthcare of Atlanta Strong4Life licensed therapist Jody Baumstein, LCSW emphasizes, “It’s better to get the help you need.
+Some parents don’t want to discuss concerns about their child’s mental health with their pediatrician because they are worried that it will automatically result in a diagnosis that could stay with the child for their whole life.
+Although it’s true that sometimes a diagnosis may be necessary to receive needed treatment, it’s better to get the help you need.
 And not every child who is feeling sad will get a diagnosis of depression.
-They might just get some support and learn some helpful coping skills to help through a difficult time.”
+They might just receive some support and learn helpful coping skills to get through a difficult time.
 It is much better to get help than to avoid it.

-Not everyone needing mental health support needs medicine, either.
+Not everyone needing mental health support needs medication, either.
 Even if a professional suggests medication as an option, it is always a parent’s choice to accept the recommendation or not.

 There is no research to show that talking about mental health puts ideas in a child’s mind or causes kids to develop mental health challenges or disorders.
 In fact, many would argue that being open and honest about mental health will only result in decreasing stigma and increasing access to appropriate care.
 One example of a concern that parents often have is that talking about suicide will give their child the idea.
 There is no research to support this myth.